![]() |

 in small-press magazines, but I took a long break from sharing my work

 publicly.
-Recently I began submitting my work again to haiku journals.
+Recently I began submitting my poems again to haiku journals.
 It’s

 interesting to wake, like Rip Van Winkle, and get reacquainted with the world